 provided that the People whom the Access Provider sends carry proof of their identity and follow the Access Seeker’s reasonable access management procedures.
 The Access Seeker shall ensure its access management procedures are communicated to the Access Provider;

-follow the Access Provider’s reasonable directions when connecting anything to the Access Provider’s Network or the Access Provider’s Equipment and make sure it is installed to the Access Provider’s specifications and is approved;
+follow the Access Provider’s reasonable directions when connecting anything to the Access Provider’s Network or the Access Provider’s Equipment and make sure it is installed to the Access Provider’s specifications and has obtained the type approvals as required by the Law;

 never interfere with the Access Provider’s Network or the Access Provider’s Equipment and ensure only People the Access Provider authorizes may work on it;

-pay the Access Provider’s costs for repairing or replacing any part of the Access Provider’s Network or the Access Provider’s Equipment which is lost or damaged by the Access Seeker, or by anyone the Access Seeker is responsible for.
-There is no charge where damage occurs through normal wear and tear; and
+pay the Access Provider’s costs for repairing or replacing any part of the Access Provider’s Network or the Access Provider’s Equipment, which is lost or damaged by the Access Seeker, or by anyone the Access Seeker is responsible for.
+There shall be no charge where damage occurs through normal wear and tear; and

-make sure everyone the Access Seeker is responsible for also meets these responsibilities.QUALITY OF SERVICE
+make sure everyone the Access Seeker is responsible for also meets these responsibilities.

+Without prejudice to the provisions governing a particular Service as set out in the relevant Service Description the responsibility of the Access Provider for the supply of any Service including compliance with any associated Service Levels shall be limited to the Access Provider’s Network up to the respective Network Termination Point (NTP), which represents a general demarcation between (i) the Access Provider’s Network and responsibility, and (ii) the Access Seeker’s Network or any equipment or facility of End User and their respective respensibilities.
+As a general rule, any equipment of facility connected to the Access Provider’s Network beyond such NTP remains the sole responsibility of the Access Seeker or the End User, respectively.

+Notwithstanding the above, the availability of, and access to, any fixed passive physical infrastructure, beyond the Distribution Point, which may be required for extending the Access Provider’s Network to provide the relevant Service, is, - not part of the Access Provider’s Network and falls outside of the Access Provider’s responsibility under this Reference Offer.
+The availability of, and access to, such civil infrastructure associated with the access to End User’s premises, including in particular but without limitation any lead-in ducts or similar conduits, in-building wiring beyond the building entry point or a telecom room in multi-dwelling units up to the NTP, remains the sole responsibility of the Access Seeker and the Access Seeker Customer, as the case may be.

+The detailed allocation of responsibility of the Access Provider and the Access Seeker in relation to a particular Service and in particular the Access Seeker’s responsibility for making available such infrastructure and access to End Users, are described in the Service Descriptions.

+QUALITY OF SERVICE

-To the extent permitted by law, the Access Provider has no obligation to the Access Seeker in respect of the quality of any Service, except as set out in this clause 9.
+To the extent permitted by law, and unless provided otherwise in the Agreement, the Access Provider has no obligation to the Access Seeker in respect of the quality of any Service, except as set out in this clause 9.

-The Access Provider shall:
+To the extent reasonably or commercially practicable, and subject to trivial differences or any other differences to be agreed between the Access Provider and the Authority, the Access Provider shall:

-ensure that each Service that it provides to an Acccess Seeker is of an equivalent quality, including in relation to the availability of any enhanced features, to that which it supplies to all other Licensed Operators that receive the same Service; and
+ensure that each Service that it provides to an Access Seeker is of an equivalent quality, including in relation to the availability of any enhanced features, to that which it supplies to all other Licensed Operators that receive the same Service; and